OXRS-IO/OXRS-IO-WEBSITE/docs/docs/firmware/state-io-esp32.md

 ---
-tags: ["OXRS-SHA-StateIO-ESP32", "URC", "RACK32"]
+tags: ["OXRS-IO-StateIO-ESP-FW", "URC", "RACK32"]
 ---
 # State IO ESP32
 <p class="maker">by <b>moin</b></p>

-> SKU: OXRS-SHA-StateIO-ESP32-FW
+> SKU: OXRS-IO-StateIO-ESP-FW

 ## Introduction
-This FW combines the functionality of [OXRS-SHA-StateMonitor-ESP32](/docs/firmware/state-monitor-esp32.md) and [OXRS-SHA-StateController-ESP32](/docs/firmware/state-controller-esp32.md).
+This FW combines the functionality of [OXRS-IO-StateMonitor-ESP32](/docs/firmware/state-monitor-esp32.md) and [OXRS-IO-StateController-ESP32](/docs/firmware/state-controller-esp32.md).

 To perform this combined functionality the available number of 128x I/O lines is split into input and output partitions.
 The split can be configured at runtime.